Mefitek/digital-electronics-1/labs/08-traffic_lights/priprava_8.md

 1. See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of two RGB LEDs, ie to which FPGA pins are connected and how.
 How you can control them to get red, yellow, or green colors?
 Draw the schematic with RGB LEDs.

-Ze schématu lze vidět že jednotlivé barevné složky (Red Green nebo Blue dioda) RGB diody přivedením HIGH úrovně na ovládací pin sepneme PNP tranzistor.
+Ze schématu lze vidět že jednotlivé barevné složky (Red Green nebo Blue dioda) RGB diody přivedením HIGH úrovně na ovládací pin sepneme NPN tranzistor.
 Tím docílíme rozsvícení určité barevné diody RGB diody.
+"Note: Digilent strongly recommends the use of pulse-width modulation (PWM) when driving the tri-color LEDs.
+Driving any of the inputs to a steady logic ‘1’ will result in the LED being illuminated at an uncomfortably bright level."

 ![RGB Schema](images/RGB_Nexys-A7_schematic.png)